jmorgancusick/git-test-space/README.md

 A public repo used to mess around with git

-To simpify, consider that youwill always update your feature branch before a merge.
+To simpify, consider that you will always update your feature branch before a merge.
 If your feature branch does not have the latest from master, feature -> master will always lead to a non-fast-foward merge commit

 # Merge vs rebase